 which will be responsible for all things maritime.
 The yacht’s staff and crew are all provided by Sophlex and they are contracted to run the vessel both at sea and in port for the first year.
 Sophlex has nearly 40 years experience in managing everything from tugboats to large cargo carriers, as well as large mega-yachts.
 After the first year, the LLC will vote to renew the contract for a subsequent 5 years.

 19) Is there an HOA fee?
 Do I pay even when I’m not aboard?

 There is no HOA fee as such.
 This is not a condo purchase.
-It’s a group of 31 friends who decided to buy a superyacht and have agreed to split the cost of buying and maintaining the vessel.
+It’s a group of 16 friends who decided to buy a superyacht and have agreed to split the cost of buying and maintaining the vessel.
 That cost will fluctuate according to the whims of the LLC members for things such as ship itinerary, schedule, and the like.
 The first year is free, so you won’t be billed for the next year’s estimated YOC (yacht operating cost) until the second year.
-An estimated total for the fee can be obtained during you 2-week due diligence period.
+An estimated total for the fee can be obtained during your 2-week due diligence period.
 The fee is a one-time annual payment in advance so you will have to pay for the crew, hospitality staff, dock rent, electricity, insurance, and all in-port expenses whether you are aboard or not, of course.

 20) Where does the profit from the casino, meals and alcohol sales go?

 To Caribe Explorer's LLC operating fund for ship operations.

 21) What kind of medical care is on board?